ionicapple/here-is-my-theory-about-whats-going-on/README.md

 i def see u this year then, bc why would u stop interacting with this page, that's been going on since ~ nov/dec 2018 bc i use to check if the grad skools i applied to were checking my github and i think they were

 i think u cant show bias or favoritism towards me i think that's wuts going on

+if thats the case u then that means u cant show favoritism towards someone u'd be working with so that means i see u soon ... soooooooo thats wut this means